hwang-sun/A-B_Testing/README.md

 ## II.
 Project Goal

-- Analyze the relationship between total fare amount and payment type
-- Sample data and analyze whether there is a relationship between payment type and total fare amount.
+The main purpose of this project is to Sample and analyze data to discover whether there is a relationship between payment type and total fare amount.
 For example: discover if customers who use credit cards pay higher total fare amounts than customers who use cash.
-- Should you conclude that there is a statistically significant relationship between credit card payment and total fare amount, discuss what the next steps should be: what are your thoughts on strategies to encourage customers to pay with credit card if the difference is significant?
-- Explain result to stakeholders who may not be familiar with analytics
+Strategies can be made based on the result in order to find ways to generate more revenue for New York City taxi cab drivers.

 ## III.
 Data Source